zizitizi/my-devops-Roadmap/Docker/S18nexuskuber1.md

 k8s 1.24 and later: crio - mirantis (cri-dockerd) - containerd (without high level runtime). nowday every one recommand using containerd. ******

+#### pod
+beams pod. one pod may include more that one container . but its best practice is one main gontainer is in pod and related side care conntainer (nginx - prometeous-..)

+worker  ----> container runtime(docker) (kubelet) (ip:port) 30080 (ports must be over 30000) ----> pod (kubectl) (ip:port) ----> ctr (container) (ip :port)

+container: smallest unit in docker

+pod: smallest unit in k8s

+k8s is not container runtime and need minimum containerd to run container.